OfficeDev/microsoft-teams-apps-company-communicator/README.md

 * **Audience selection:** Pick from four options to target audience.
 Send to general channel of selected teams, send in 1:1 chat to members of selected teams, send to all users who have the app installed or send to M365 groups, distribution lists or security groups.
 * **Message metrics:** Export messages delivery report.
 * **Localization:** Supports multiple locales.
+* **Accessibility Compliant:** Company Communicator v5.4.1 is in compliant with Microsoft accessibility standards for Web, Windows and Mac OS.
 * **Feedback:** Submit your feedback to the product team.

 ## Get started